 - The names of any roommates who are staying with you

-Once the site is live, you’ll be greeted with this screen:
+You might be greeted with this screen:

 You’ll need to select the Click Here to Start Your Request button.
 You’ll then be taken to the actual hotel request form, which will first give you a rundown of all the hotel options again: